 The key to traveling with a safe and happy pet is simple: Preparation before travel.
 Animals can be unpredictable, but by doing your research in advance, you and your pet will be able to make the most of your vacation together.

-Louise Blake is a passionate animal lover and writer who blogs for several pet websites and companies.
+Written and submitted by Louise Blake – a passionate animal lover and writer who blogs for several pet websites and companies.
 She is currently attempting to train her boxer puppy, Harley, but he frequently outsmarts her at every opportunity he gets!